Saradananda: Afflictions and death

 Saradananda suffered from kidney trouble in 1914.
 He suffered from various other ailments, and after his retirement from an active life in 1926 his afflictions got more serious.
 On 6 August 1927, he suffered an attack, which the doctors diagnosed as apoplexy.
 He never recovered consciousness, and died on 19 August.

 Character and legacy

 Compassion and kindness

-Saradananda was known for his calm judgement, patience and a loving heart.
-He had a sweet and gentle personality which won him many admirers and friends in India and in the West.
+Saradananda was known for his judgement, patience and heart.
+He had a personality which won him many admirers and friends in India and in the West.
 It is said that one day Ramakrishna, in a state of ecstasy, had sat on the lap of young Sarat and told that, I was testing how much burden he could bear.

-He also had great compassion for several mentally handicapped persons, whom he provided for.
+He also had compassion for several mentally handicapped persons, whom he provided for.
 He also took up the responsibility of nursing his brother disciples and many lay persons when they were ill.
 He listened to everybody with equal concern and gave importance to everybody's opinion.
 He was also very sensitive to the feelings of the others.